 I’m familiar with Nocturnus but not Nocturnus AD, so when I first heard this I was like, “This is an old sound” and yes it is, because this a Mike Browning project, who was in Nocturnus.
 Another reason it felt so familiar is because this is meant as a follow up the The Key which is objectively a death metal classic released in 1990 by Nocturnus.
 I think it serves that purpose well, even with the album art.
-It’s good to get back to a death metal release, May has been a stoner doom month for sure.
+It’s good to get back to a death metal release.
 So time to dig in!

 There is a symbol in history, that was one of Three

 The others could be used alone, but one must never be shown